The Ri has been connecting people with science for over 200 years. This is now more important than ever before.

 Who can volunteer with Ri Masterclasses?

 Our Ri Masterclass volunteers are enthusiastic about STEM enrichment and inspiring students to achieve their potential.
+Each Ri Masterclass workshop is overseen by a Masterclass Organiser and is led by a Masterclass Speaker, supported by Masterclass Helpers.

 What do I get from volunteering with Ri Masterclasses?